Russel88/DAtest/README.md

 A paired permutation test is implemented specifically for this package.
 The test is similar to the original, but with a different test statistic and permutation scheme.
-The permutations are constrained in the paired version such that the outcome is only permuted within each level of the paired argument (e.g. subjects).
-The test statistic first finds the log-ratio between the two outcome levels (e.g. case and control) for each level of the paired argument and the final statistic is the mean of these log-ratios.
+The permutations are constrained in the paired version such that the predictor is only permuted within each level of the paired argument (e.g. subjects).
+The test statistic first finds the log-ratio between the two predictor levels (e.g. case and control) for each level of the paired argument and the final statistic is the mean of these log-ratios.